ereljapco/frontendmentor/newbie/single-price-grid-component-master/README.md

 **Responsiveness**

 - I realized that I still need to learn and practice more to improve on web responsiveness.
 I have other solutions on Frontendmentor to which I need to go back to and work on their responsiveness.
 I am planning to take a course on Udemy which I'm hoping might help me to improve on HTML and CSS.

+### Useful resources

+- [Kevin Powell's HTML section elements are a lie (sort of)](https://youtu.be/ULdkpU51hTQ) - Proper usage of the section element.

 ## Author